New Jersey Alliance for Learning and Preserving the History of World War II in Asia

 NJ-ALPHA (New Jersey Alliance for Learning and Preserving the History of World War II in Asia) is an educational organization whose purpose is to educate the public about the history of WWII in Asia, especially the history about the atrocities that the Japanese Imperial Army inflicted on China, Korea, Philippines, and other parts of Asia (for more information about these atrocities, click here).
 Improving the education of this part of history is especially important today when our students need to become world citizens.

-The average length of time that a high school world history course spends on WWII Asian history is estimated to be about 15 minutes during a whole school year, and almost none on the atrocities committed by the Japanese Imperial Army in WWII.
-Even if a teacher wants to teach more about this period of history, the teacher usually knows very little about it and there are no readily available teaching materials for students and teachers.
+The average length of time that a high school world history course spends on WWII Asian history is estimated to be about 15 minutes, and almost none on the atrocities committed by the Japanese Imperial Army in WWII.
+Even if a teacher wants to teach more about this period of history, the teacher usually knows very little about it and there are no readily available teaching materials for teachers and students.
 For the sake of our children and grandchildren getting a correct perspective on history, NJ-ALPHA wants to change this state of affairs.

 During the next five years, NJ-ALPHA plans to expand the above program in the following ways: